unibe-geodata-modelling/2018-channel-evolution/README.txt

 The name of these folders and files follow a pattern and can be read in automatically after creating a path to each file.
 The folders and subfolders represent different scenarios from a simulation and the files are digital elevation models (DEM).
-The folders differ by the numbers 0-100 with the increment of 10 and three location scenarios. the name of the subfolders is written in the list "floodsî.
+The folders differ by the numbers 0-100 with the increment of 10 and three location scenarios. the name of the subfolders is written in the list "floods‚Äù.

 + Tool 2: Spatially distinct change in channel elevation